jin040907/UniLost/guidelines/DATABASE_SETUP.md

 **Error: "SQLite connection failed"**
 - Check if `better-sqlite3` is installed: `npm install`
-- Check file permissions for `unilost.db`
+- Check file permissions for `app/unilost.db`

 **Data disappears on Render**
 - This is expected on Render free plan (ephemeral file system)